gi-ux/BachelorProject/sage/README.md

 # SAGE

+### Clear file

+Before execute SAGE is strongly recommended cleaning the file of characters, mentions and links.

+To do this, a scrip has been created that can take a dataframe and clean a specified field ("text" in our case).

+The script will then create a .txt file in the "data" folder with a specified name.

+<pre><code> python text_wrapper.py "input_filename.csv" --output_file "output_filename" </code></pre>

 ### How to run

-there are two ways of executing the script:
+There are two ways of executing the script:

 1) Generate a .csv file containing word,word_count to be used in the notebook: